jegan321/sql-mq/README.md

 ## Expiring Messages
 Messages will be visible in the queue until:
-1. They retention period has elapsed
+1. The retention period has elapsed
 2. The number of attempts exceeds the maximum number of attempts

 You can override the default retention period and max attempts when sending a message.